RoRoomMates/RoRoomMates.github.io/docs/_portfolio/project4.md

 ---

 # Face to face interviews
-We had one remote interview on Discord, and we turned on our cameras.
-It's not much, but it's something...
+We had 4 interviews on the mockup.
+We also had one remote interview on Discord, and we turned on our cameras.

 # User persona
 The current user personas: